Healing the Mind Naturally: Chinese Medicine Approaches for Mental Wellness

 From a holistic standpoint, everything is connected.
 If you’ve ever gotten a headache after an argument, a stomach ache from stress, or felt your body get hot from anxiety, you know what I mean.
 Our body’s functioning is a direct reflection of our mind, and the way we’re processing life.
 Symptoms related to digestion, gynecology, poor sleep, autoimmune issues and even physical pain, can be aggravated by our mental and emotional state.
 By asking patients details about the quality of their sleep, energy level, and digestion, we gain deeper insight into the ways they are relating to life's stressors.

-Self-care tips for stress relief and emotional harmony:
+Self-care tips and natural remedies for for stress relief and emotional harmony: